 Smarter SMEs are adopting a mixed approach to their storage needs.
 While leveraging on the benefits of what the cloud has to offer, they are increasingly integrating network-attached storage solutions (NAS) into their cloud environment.
 SMEStreet Exclusive Interview

-Over the years, the process of data creation has become eased out, as a result data is getting generated exponentially.
-On the other hand, the desire to save and possess the data has also become extremely popular demand of the consumer.
+Over the years, the process of data creation has become eased out, as a result, data is getting generated exponentially.
+On the other hand, the desire to save and possess the data has also become the extremely popular demand of the consumer.
 Considering such conditions, storage companies have been focusing highly on bringing innovation.
 Cloud has become an interesting destination for storage companies.

-In an exclusive conversation with Faiz Askari of SMEStreet, Sameer Bhatia, Country Manager, India & SAARC, Seagate Technology unleashed some cutting edge trends and consumer behavior changes among Indian consumer IT market.
+In an exclusive conversation with Faiz Askari of SMEStreet, Sameer Bhatia, Country Manager, India & SAARC, Seagate Technology unleashed some cutting-edge trends and consumer behavior changes among Indian consumer IT market.

 Faiz Askari: What is NAS and why is it relevant to businesses?

 Sameer Bhatia: According to a recent IDC white paper, Data Age 2025, data creation will swell to a total of 163 zettabytes (ZB) by 2025; indicating that the decade centered around the conversion of analogue data to digital is being replaced by an era focused on the value of data; creating, utilizing, and managing ‘life critical’ data necessary for the smooth running of daily life for consumers, governments and businesses alike.
-As they continue to climb the technology curve and grow increasingly tech savvy, SMEs today have a substantial play in data creation and management.
-Today’s SMEs have begun to recognize the need to store and manage Big Data, and leverage it to draw actionable insights.
+As they continue to climb the technology curve and grow increasingly tech-savvy, SMEs today have a substantial play in data creation and management.
+Today’s SMEs have begun to recognize the need to store and manage Big Data and leverage it to draw actionable insights.